luna404/HeRAMS-UserManual/UserGuide_en.md

 ### Worldview

-Upon login in, you should see a world map.
-Each blue dot on the map represents a single HeRAMS project.You can also see the list of all available projects in the navigation pane on the left.
+Upon login in, you should see a world map with several blue dots.
+Each of these dots represents a HeRAMS project.You can also see the list of all available projects in the navigation pane on the left.
-In addition, a brief summary on the number of projects available in HeRAMS, the total number of contributors and health facilities is shown on the bottom left corner.
+In addition, a brief summary on the number of projects available in HeRAMS, the total number of contributors and health facilities is shown in the bottom left corner.

 1. To learn more about a project, either click on the blue dot on the world map or select the project from the navigation pane on the left.
 2. You should now see a pop-up window displaying an overview of the selected project.
-In the upper part of the pop-up you see the project name, the number of health facilities assessed and the number of contributors, while the lower half of the pop-up window displays a brief summary on the distribution of health facility types, their functinality and service availability.
+In the upper part of the pop-up you can see the project name, the number of health facilities assessed and the number of contributors, while the lower half of the pop-up window displays a brief summary of the distribution of health facility types, their functionality and service availability.
 3. For further details, click the <img src="media/images/bt_details.png" height="20" align="top" alt="details"></img> button.
 This will open the project dashboard.

 <p align="center">